MS-Fiware/kiel-parksensors/README.md

 ## Prerequisites ##

 [Docker](https://www.docker.com/) and [Docker Compose](https://github.com/docker/compose) must be installed on your system in order to run the services defined in the multi-container file.
-It has been tested with Docker version 18.09.7, build 2d0083d and docker-compose version 1.23.1, build b02f1306
+Tests have been made with Docker version 18.09.7, build 2d0083d and docker-compose version 1.23.1, build b02f1306

 ## Operation modes ##